Disorders of the Acromioclavicular and Sternoclavicular Joints

 -

-The AP view is suggestive of a posterior dislocation.
+| Figure 20-6 A: Routine AP x-ray of posteriorly dislocated right SC joint.
+B: The AP view is suggestive of a posterior dislocation.
 However, the CT scan clearly demonstrates the posteriorly displaced right medial clavicle.
 Note the displacement of the trachea.
 (From Bucholz RW, Heckman JD.
 Rockwood and Green’s Fractures in Adults, 5th ed.
 Lippincott Williams & Wilkins, 2001.) |

 -

-Acute sprains of the SC joint can be mild or moderate.
+Acute sprains of the SC joint can be mild or moderate.-

-With a mild sprain, the ligaments are all intact and the joint is stable.
+With a mild sprain, the ligaments are all intact and the joint is stable.-

 This can be painful and is treated with ice, a sling for 3 or 4 days, and then gradual use of the arm as tolerated.